neil7057/beach_hut_society/README.md

     Basic functions were tested with minimal validation.
 Navigation tested before working code was added.
 Each function, such as Edit was tested and then replicated to other record types.

-    Minor errors were logged and development continue duntil a function was constructed then the error list was revisited.
+    Minor errors were logged and development continued until a function was constructed then the error list was revisited.

     Functionality was tested against individual user permissions and then against additional users.

-    URLs for management functions and acces sto specific records were copied and attempted access from unauthorised accounts or when logged out to test security.
+    URLs for management functions and access to specific records were copied and attempted access from unauthorised accounts or when logged out to test security.

-    Data was checked on screen, and referential integrity checked via psql to ensure cascade deletion was working correctly, record relationships were being linked to the correct owner and no orphaned recorsd were being created.
+    Data was checked on screen, and referential integrity checked via psql to ensure cascade deletion was working correctly, record relationships were being linked to the correct owner and no orphaned records were being created.

     Create: